Sweardog/Geo-Nodes-Hopf-Fibration/README.md

 ## Overview
 The "Hopf Fibration Modifier" is a versatile tool, designed to display any set of points of $S^2$ along with their corresponding Hopf fibers in a color-coordinated manner.
 My primary method for generating animations of $S^2$ points used is Python.
 However, this modifier is not restricted to any particular approach.
 Feel free to use any method that suits your requirements to animate points of $S^2$.

-## Displaying Animations Without Python
+## Displaying Animations w/o Python
 1. After completing your animation, create a copy of the "Hopf Fibration Dummy Object" object.
 2. Navigate to this copy object's geometry nodes workspace to modify the copied modifier, which, unless named otherwise, should be named "Hopf Fibration Modifier.001".
 3. Feed the animated points of $S^2$ into this copy modifier.